bingalls/adonisql/README.md

 # Adonis v5 GraphQL Starter
 See my Adonisql-spdr repo for the older Adonis v4 example.
-Adonis.js made a disruptive change to Typescript, breaking the v4 examples you might find.
+Adonis.js made a disruptive change to Typescript, breaking any v4 examples you might find.

 This is an example of a Careers site, where an email key posts a description.
 To keep it simple, this only provides

 ## Requirements
-* nodejs > v13
+* nodejs v14.x LTS
+As of 2020-11, Node v15 is still too unstable.

 ### Recommended
 * [Volta](https://volta.sh/) Ensures correct node version.
-Also as `brew install volta`
+Available as `brew install volta`

 ## Setup